YellaUmbrella-tv/videocreator/README.md

 # Test Video Creator

-This repo is a set of Windows bacth files and an ffmpeg executable
+This repo is a set of Windows batch files and an ffmpeg executable

 It's purpose is to create parameterised test media.